fabianboesiger/bazaar/README.md

 # Bazaar

+_Work in progress._

-Bazaar is a Rust crate that provides an easy interface for algorithmic trading.
+Bazaar is a Rust crate for algorithmic futures trading.

 ## Features